MickGyver/DaemonBite-Retro-Controllers-USB/README.md

 ## Introduction
 This is a collection of easy to build adapters for connecting SNES, NES, Mega Drive/Genesis (3/6-button), Master System, Atari, Commodore, Amiga (incl.
 CD32) controllers to USB.
 Support for more controllers is on the way (Sega Saturn, NeoGeo etc.).

-**PLEASE NOTE!** This project is open source and was aimed as being a DIY friendly option to game controller adapters.
-I kindly ask you not to make a business out of selling adapters using this code without contacting me first.
-I sell assembled adapters at https://daemonbite.com.
+If you want to support my work I sell assembled adapters at https://daemonbite.com.
 I'm currently working on ways to be able to supply more adapters.

 The input lag for these adapters is minimal.
 Here is the result of the Sega controller adapter from a test with a 1ms polling rate on a MiSTer: